 ], almost.
 They wrote it and they developed it as well and, you know, it's sitting there.
 You could do it for a pittance compared to the modern sort of epic scale superhero movies, but it's about a guy who knows he's in a movie and knows he's in a comic book who is deeply mentally disturbed and hyper violent.
 And that's tough to get by a studio."

 You can to listen to the full podcast interview, with Ryan Reynolds' segment starting at the 48:50 mark.

-Deadpool is in development and stars Ryan Reynolds.
+Deadpool comes to theaters February 12th, 2016 and stars Ryan Reynolds.